+Left on their own, deer don’t consume the appropriate level of minerals and nutrients they need.
+Planting, minerals, attractants and feeds can supplement their diets with needed nutrition for year-round herd health.
 Bucks can easily lose 20-25 percent of their body weight from the rut and winter stress.
 Common sense tells us that a buck that entered the spring in poor physical condition is not likely to express his full potential.
 The same is true and just as important for your does.
 Fawns born to mothers who struggled for food through January-March are going to spend time playing catch up.
 Providing late season food is not all about antlers either, but rather the overall health of the entire herd.

 As the winter comes into January and February, most hunting seasons are over or winding down and whitetails are in need of high energy, high carbohydrate food sources.
 Planting a late season annual such as brassicas can help carry your herd through the tough months.
 One of the most effective ways to keep deer on a property is to have a “destination feeding field” that is seldom if ever hunted.
-Brassica blends such as Maximum or Winter Bulbs & Sugar Beets, with staggered maturity and palatability dates are ideal for this.
+Brassica blends such as Outfitter's Blend or Winter Bulbs & Sugar Beets, with staggered maturity and palatability dates are ideal for this.
 After the cereal grains and clover have been browsed down and snowed-over, brassicas are very attractive and highly preferred by deer.
 Seeing deer dig through heavy snow to reach a plot filled with thick leaved greens and carbohydrate loaded bulbs is a great feeling for gamekeepers.

 Brassicas are a genus of plants containing many cultivars that whitetails love.
 These include rape, radishes and turnips to name a few.
 They have the potential to provide a lot of forage in a short growing season and can yield 10-15 tons of forage per acre (or more).
 Brassicas offer great browse tolerance since they are not usually preferred by deer until cooler weather changes the chemistry of the plant to become more palatable.
 Many hunters say that after the first or second hard freeze, their brassica plots become the preferred food source, even over corn and beans.